Jake-Shadle/talks/slides.md

 ### Finance

 - Easier to buy/license than use open source library/product
-- Papertrail, Agreements, Legal, etc
+- Papertrail, Support, Legal, etc

 ----